Indian students wishing to study in Germany need to possess the required financial means to get a student visa and be permitted to study in Germany.

 This is especially accentuated to those students who have no prior knowledge of the German education system and banks’ terminology.

 Opening a Blocked Account in India

-Indian students are one of the largest group of foreign students in Germany.
-According to official education statistics as of Wintersemester 2017/2018, 17,294 Indian students were attending a German university, the second highest number among international students in Germany.
+Indian students are one of the largest groups of foreign students in Germany.
+According to official education statistics as of Wintersemester 2017/2018, 17,294 Indian students were attending a German university, the second-highest number among international students in Germany.

 One of the greatest challenges these students face about studying in Germany is opening a blocked account, though it is the most common route they choose to prove their financial standing.

 Until recently, Deutsche Bank and Kotak Mahindra were the only and most frequent options Indian students had to open their blocked account for studying in Germany.
 But with many changes and new regulations being introduced these options have become less attractive.

 Based on Indian students’ feedback, opening a blocked account either through Deutsche Bank or Kotak Mahindra has often led to significant delays costing the students a lot in the entire university application process.

 Luckily, the days when Indian students had to go through such a long and daunting process have finally come to an end.
 Fintiba provides an easier way to open a German blocked account from India.

 Moreover, it’s more efficient, less time consuming, less nerve-wracking, cheaper and safer option for Indian students wishing to apply for a student visa to the German embassies/consulates in India.

 Instead of having to go in-person to a branch of the Kotak Mahindra Bank or apply to Deutsche Bank through the German embassies/consulates in India, students can apply online for a blocked account at Fintiba/Sutor Bank.